MicrosoftDocs/OfficeDocs-DeployOffice/DeployOffice/deployment-guide-onenote.md

 There are differences between OneNote 2016 and OneNote for Windows 10.
 For more information, see [What's the difference between OneNote and OneNote 2016?](https://support.office.com/article/a624e692-b78b-4c09-b07f-46181958118f)

 Other than features, the most significant difference is that local notebooks aren’t supported in OneNote for Windows 10.
 Local notebooks are OneNote files that are stored on the user’s computer or on a file share on the network.
 Instead, OneNote for Windows 10 notebooks must be stored in the cloud.
 For example, in OneDrive for Business or SharePoint Online.
 SharePoint Server is also supported.
+But, OneNote for Windows 10 always keeps a copy of notebooks cached on the user's computer so that the user can access them even when the user isn't connected to the Internet.

 Other factors that might require you to keep users on OneNote 2016 include computers running Windows 7 or Windows 8 or the use of COM add-ins with OneNote.
 Micosoft has updated its add-ins for OneNote, such as providing integration with Outlook, to work with OneNote for Windows 10.